tdilauro/Simplified-wiki/Deployment-Instructions.md

 ```

+* Make sure that the directory in $DATA_DIRECTORY is writable by the user that will be running scripts.

 # Outstanding questions/issues

 * I need a dev environment where I can do active development with a persistent connection and access to a large dataset.
 Is this what you mean by a "dev" environment?
 If not, what is the dev environment for and how can I get the dev environment I need?